 At a certain point, a new inner impulse to begin meditating again stirred within me.
 I had no desire to return to a spiritual life so I assumed I could make a non-spiritual meditation practice, similar to the method taught by philosopher Sam Harris.
 My meditations quickly picked up where they left off 10 years before.
 And with a reconnection to Eckhart Tolle’s work and a new discovery of the teachings of Rupert Spira, I began experiencing even deeper meditations.
 I eventually experienced what I can only describe as a separation of the mind and the self.
 At the time, I wasn’t fully aware that this would be the beginning of experiencing everything I had searched for spiritually.
 It was also the beginning of the realization that my entire spiritual journey had brought me back to a place I had never left.
 I went away to discover I had never gone anywhere and I had finally acquired that which I had never been without.
 Often I have felt the revelations of the spiritual life are like a practical joke being played on the seeker.
 My mind hasn’t changed about that.

-I do not teach from any specific religion or spirituality.
-While my own personal background began in Protestant Christianity, I have a background in western and eastern spirituality, metaphysics, mysticism, and non-duality.
-I am welcoming and accepting of seekers from all religions, backgrounds, races, nationalities, regions, sexualities, genders, and beliefs.
+I do not teach or consult from any specific religion or spirituality.
+While my own journey began in Protestant Christianity, I also have a background in western and eastern spirituality, metaphysics, mysticism, and non-duality.
+I am welcoming and accepting of all religions, backgrounds, races, nationalities, regions, sexualities, genders, and beliefs.
 The only necessary requirement is a willingness to be open-minded and a capacity to self-examine.

 The most important experience on the spiritual journey is discovering the truth of who you are and allowing everything to unfold from that awareness.
 The best method to initiate this is meditation.
 I offer guided meditations or simply meditation in silent present awareness.
-Consultations through email, phone, in-person, or internet video are available.
 Learning to reside in the present moment, as ever-present awareness is the object of my instruction.
-When you experience that, you will no longer require a teacher.
+When you experience that, you will no longer require a teacher